vinethsam/air-quality-analysis/README.md

 ## View It Live

 No setup needed.
-Just open the link above.
 The dashboard runs entirely in the browser.

 ---